svc333/overview/glossary/glossary.md

 {: #x2040080}

 A domain that makes up a part of a larger domain.
 See also [custom domain](#x5728384), [domain](#x2021210), [host](#x2002243), [route](#x2037338), [Uniform Resource Locator](#x2042491).

+### subject
+{: #x2380043}

+The user, service ID, or access group that is granted access by an access policy.

 ### subnet
 {: #x4282974}